100 Valentines Day Crafts, that include decor ideas, handmade cards, crafts, DIY gifts and so much more!

 4. Chocolate is something you can’t avoid on Valentine’s Day, but this time, skip the boring box of candy and go for these Mini Mason Jar Chocolate Candles from Damask Love!

-7. Let your loved one always have your smiling picture on his desk with this Hand painted Photo Frame that you can gift him!
+7. Let your loved one always have your smiling picture on his desk with this Handpainted Photo Frame Valentines Day craft that you can gift him!
 Go for any color you like – or make one for each member of the family!
+Valentines Day Craft

-12. This DIY Valentine’s Card from Walgreens is the perfect card for grandparents or aunts and uncles who live away.
+12. This DIY Valentines Day Card from Walgreens is the perfect card for grandparents or aunts and uncles who live away.
 This needs a bit of prep, so be sure to start ahead.

 13. A Valentine’s Day card need not be stuck on the mantle; you can also turn it into a game!
 It’s easy when you make this Valentine’s Tic-Tac-Toe XOXO card, where the XOXO is for more than hugs and kisses!